Introduction to Continuous Integration Testing

 Final Takeaway

-If you want to reap the benefits of a DevOps approach then the CI pipeline is very important.
+If you want to reap the benefits of a DevSecOps approach then the CI pipeline is very important.
 It will help your engineering team to build and execute software more easily.
 For many software development companies around the world, CI has become synonymous with high-efficiency software development practice.
 There are many companies that provide efficient Continuous Integration testing tools that can help you to scale up your business.

 Problems with running tests at scale can incur a great loss of visibility.
 This will increase your execution tests and lower test coverage.
 For developers, working in long feedback loops is very risky.
 It can increase the chances of errors and increases the amount of work needed to integrate into the working version of the software.
 But if you automate all the integration steps, developers can avoid repetition and decrease the likelihood of errors.
 Rather than having developers decide on how and when to run the tests, a CI tool can efficiently monitor the central repository and can run all the tests on commands.
 Based on the results of the test, it will accept or rejects the codes.